 Evans, Jonathan, 1759-1839

-Scope and Content note This collection is comprised of the single volume scrapbook of Jonathan Evans.
-The volume was originally used as an account book, circa 1775-1782, but was later used as a scrapbook.
-The volume includes newspaper clippings pasted in over the original financial records, and generally focus on poetry, philosophy, and politics.
+The scrapbook of Jonathan Evans was originally used as an account book, circa 1775-1782, and was later used as a scrapbook.
+The volume includes newspaper clippings, which generally focus on poetry, philosophy, and politics, pasted in over the original financial records.

 John Hunt, a Quaker minister from Chester, New Jersey, was born in 1740, the son of Robert and Abigail (Wood) Hunt.
 He kept a journal for more than 40 years, recording Quaker concerns and daily events.
 This collections consists primarily of the manuscript journal, 1770-1800; fragments of 1805, 1806 & 1808; and 1814-1824.
 There if also an account book, some correspondence received, and other miscellaneous materials.